nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot19](../assets/images/lazyadmin/screenshot19.png)

 Looks like it calls another binary called **copy.sh** which can be found in the /etc directory.
 Since www-data does not have write permissions for backup.pl, we cannot directly edit it.

 Let's take a closer look at copy.sh instead:

 ![screenshot20](../assets/images/lazyadmin/screenshot20.png)

 Looks like copy.sh tries to delete certain files using the `rm` command.

+---

+**Nicholas from the future here!
+While rewriting this writeup, I noticed that the old me had completely misunderstood the function of the copy.sh script.
+If we look carefully, we can see that it's actually a reverse shell script :sweat_smile:**

+**Hence, I could have just replaced the IP address in the script with my own.
+When running `perl` with sudo, a reverse shell with root privileges would have been sent back to me.
+There was no need to replace the script with my own, as you'll see later.**

+**Oh wells, we live and we learn!**

+---

 The important thing to note about this binary is that it is actually writable by www-data:

 ![screenshot21](../assets/images/lazyadmin/screenshot21.png)

-With that, we can replace copy.sh with our own bash code.
-In this case, we can make copy.sh open a shell:
+With that, we can replace copy.sh with our own bash script.
+In this case, we make copy.sh open a shell:

 ```
 echo /bin/sh > copy.sh